|

 Let the meat rest for about 30 minutes under foil before slicing to allow all of that juice to redistribute throughout the meat.
 Slice the meat into ¼ inch medallions and serve right away.

-During the resting period, I removed the plate setter from the BGE and grilled some vegetable skewers.
-You can also do this on the grill or even in your broiler if you have to.
+During the resting period, I grilled some vegetable skewers over an open fire on the grill.
+You can also do this under the broiler if you have to.

 Alternate yellow squash, red onion, tomato, zucchini and even mushrooms for some really great flavors.

-Make a grilling mop for the veggies using ½ cup of olive oil, 1 TBS of my original rub and a little extra coarse salt (to taste) if you want more saltiness (my rub is not salt based like many other rubs).
+Make a grilling mop for the veggies using ½ cup of olive oil, 1 TBS of my original rub and a little extra coarse salt (to taste) if you want more saltiness (my rub is not very salty like most other rubs).

 Brush some olive oil mixture onto the veggies and grill for about 10-12 minutes turning and basting with the olive oil mixture until they are as tender as you like them.